EngineHub/SquirrelID/README.md

 SquirrelID is a Java library for working with Mojang profiles.

 * The resolution of UUIDs from player names in bulk.
+* The Resolution of player names from UUIDs in bulk.
 * "Last seen" UUID -> name cache implementations.
-  * Available as SQLite-backed or in-memory.
+  * Available as SQLite-backed, MySQL-backed, or in-memory.
 * Thread-safe implementations.
 * Optional parallel fetching of UUIDs from player names.